-The Defense Working Capital Fund (DWCF) allows the federal government purchase and repair activities to account for costs and revenue as if it were a commercial business.
+The Defense Working Capital Fund (DWCF) allows the federal government to purchase and repair activities to account for costs and revenue as if it were a commercial business.
 The DWCF was established under the authority of Title 10, United States Code (USC) Section 2208, and was effective in fiscal year (FY) 1992.
 It was established to provide a funding mechanism for the DoD corporate structures to absorb risk in planning investment programs for maintenance and supply.
 The intent was to allow DoD organic depot maintenance, transportation, supply management and finance activities to make investments in the near term and recoup the costs through future year pricing structure.

 The Defense Business Operations Fund (DBOF) was a DoD-wide revolving fund established in 1991 by consolidating the Services and Defense Logistics Agency (DLA) stock and industrial revolving funds.
 The Under Secretary of Defense (Comptroller) returned primary responsibility for these funds to the parent Service or component, and the DBOF concept became the DWCF.
 The DWCF has four working capital funds: Army, Navy, Air Force, and Defense-wide.
 This was done in order to clearly delineate the responsibilities of the military services and Defense components for managing the functional and financial aspects of their respective business areas.

 The primary goal of the working capital funds is to focus the attention of all levels of management on the total costs of carrying out certain critical DOD business operations and the management of those costs in order to encourage support organizations, such as depot maintenance facilities, to provide quality goods and services at the lowest costs.
 The DWCF was designed to accomplish the following objectives:

 - Provide a more effective means for controlling the costs of goods and services required to be produced or furnished by government activities and a more effective and flexible means for financing, budgeting, and accounting for the associated costs.